Alluxio/alluxio/docs/en/Configuring-Alluxio-with-HDFS.md

 Then edit `conf/alluxio-site.properties` file to set the under storage address to the HDFS namenode address and the HDFS directory you want to mount to Alluxio.
-For example, the under storage address can be `hdfs://localhost:9000` if you are running the HDFS namenode locally with default port and mapping HDFS root directory to Alluxio, `hdfs://localhost:9000/alluxio/data` if only the HDFS directory `/alluxio/data` is mapped to Alluxio.
+For example, the under storage address can be `hdfs://localhost:9000` if you are running the HDFS namenode locally with default port and mapping HDFS root directory to Alluxio, or `hdfs://localhost:9000/alluxio/data` if only the HDFS directory `/alluxio/data` is mapped to Alluxio.

 {% include Configuring-Alluxio-with-HDFS/underfs-address.md %}